 How Long is the Flu Shot Good For?

 Protection from the flu vaccine is considered by experts to last approximately 6 months.
 Over time, the level of protection offered declines as a result of the waning antibody and because of shifts in the influenza virus.
 In particular, those over the age of 65 might find that their antibody persistence is shorter than that of younger vaccine receivers.
 Those who are especially susceptible to viral infections might consider more than one flu shot a year to be prudent.

 Natural Ways to Prevent Flu

 Nature has been generous in providing us with ways that we can stave off the flu and similar viral infections.
-Herbal teas that contain star anise, honey, ginger, turmeric, or cloves are especially effective at fighting flu.
-Manuka honey has potent inhibitory activity against the influenza virus, demonstrating a potential medicinal value., while star anise is the plant which oseltamivir phosphate (commercially known as Tamiflu) is derived from.
+Herbal teas that contain star anise, Manuka honey, ginger, turmeric, or cloves are especially effective at fighting flu.
+Honey has antiviral and antibacterial properties, while star anise is the plant which oseltamivir phosphate (commercially known as Tamiflu) is derived from.
 Additionally, essential oils can be effective in slowing or stopping the virus’ spread.
 They should be applied to the skin or diffused, not orally ingested.
 Tea tree oil is the most effective, but lemon, cinnamon, peppermint, eucalyptus, oregano, and thyme oil can all offer natural antibiotic and antiviral properties.
 Another natural form of therapy is steam inhalation, which can soothe the nose, sinuses, throat, and lungs, as well as loosening mucous congestion.
 Don’t inhale steam from boiling water, as that is too hot and may damage your breathing passages instead.